Standardisation and development of assays for assessment of influenza vaccine correlates of protection

 The FLUCOP project started March 2015 with a five year duration ending February 2020.
 The total budget is of €13,999,164 with equal contribution from the IMI and European Federation of Pharmaceutical Industries and Associations (EFPIA).

-The FLUCOP project has received support from the Innovative Medicines Initiative Joint Undertaking under grant agreement n° 115672, resources of which are composed of financial contribution from the European Union’s Seventh Framework Programme (FP7/2007-2013) and EFPIA companies’ in kind contribution.
+The FLUCOP project is supported by the Innovative Medicines Initiative Joint Undertaking under grant agreement 115672, resources of which are composed of financial contribution from the European Union’s Seventh Framework Programme (FP/2007-2013) and EFPIA companies’ in kind contribution.

 Disclaimer: This website reflects only the author’s views and neither IMI nor the European Commission is liable for any use that may be made of the information contained therein.